fdoyle/EasyDatastore/README.md

 # EasyDatastore
 Easy way to handle shared preferences

-It's pretty much retrofit for your shared preferences
+It's pretty much retrofit for sharedprefs.

 You create an interface like: